-If showing off is your thing, and you want to see your name (or work) in lights, then graphic design is a huge boost to the ego.
-Your designs could literally be seen by millions – online, on the street, in newspapers and magazines, on packaging.
+If showing off is your thing, and you want to see your name (or work) in lights, then graphic design is a massive boost to the ego.
+Your designs could be seen by millions – online, on the street, in newspapers and magazines, on packaging.
 The world's eyes will be on your creativity.
 And there's something truly magical about that.

 7. You'll be able to survive many twists and turns during your career

 Gone are the days when you could enjoy a "job for life".
 Today, you'll be lucky if you can stay anywhere for more than five years.
 Reassuringly, graphic design gives you skills that are in demand and can apply to many different career paths.
 They're transferable.
 One minute you could be working at a design studio, the next – you're working in-house for a large brand.
-At time of writing this article, there are over a thousand jobs in graphic design on Monster UK.
+At the time of writing this article, there are over a thousand jobs in graphic design on Monster UK.

-8. You'll problem-solve every day, boosting your brain power for a longer life
+8. You'll problem-solve every day, boosting your brainpower for a longer life

 According to the latest findings in Neuroscience, your brain reaches its peak performance between 16-25 years, and that's when cognitive functioning declines.
 Bummer.
-The good news is that we can train our brain to perform better.
+The good news is that we can train our mind to perform better.
 It's a muscle, after all, and therefore needs regular exercise.